RUN A TEAM

 What do teams bring with them to Judging?

-Teams bring their robot (not powered), Engineering Notebook, Control Award Submission Sheet, all team members.
+Teams should bring their robot (not powered) and their Engineering Portfolio.
+All team members are encouraged to be present for the judging interview session.
 Some teams also bring display boards depicting their engineering process, team outreach, other items/activities of note.

 Can coaches/mentors attend and speak during the Judging session?